albheim/aoc21/README.md

        └                                        ┘
 ```

-From my initial implementations there were a few modifications needed to go sub second.
+From my initial implementations there were a few modifications needed to go sub-second.
 The biggest improvement came from day 19, where my first implementation was not only rather simplistic but also did some slightly stupid things.
 Removing the bad ideas and adding a fingerprint based on internal distances made the runtime go from around 5 seconds to the current 0.02 seconds.

-There are offcourse many more improvements that could be made, but for now I will call it enough since the goal was achieved.
+There are certainly many more improvements that could be made, but for now I will call it enough since I achieved the goal of one second.